 Eligibility Criteria for the Blue Card

-To qualify for a Blue Card in Lithuania, the applicant must:
+To qualify for a Blue Card in Lithuania, the applicant must have a valid employment contract with a Lithuanian employer and meet one of the following profiles:

 To apply for a Blue Card in Lithuania, the following documents are typically required: